auriq/essentia_docs/source/reference/manpages/aq_pp.rst

   * Evaluation has the form ``Eval(Expr)`` where ``Expr`` is the expression to evaluate as in `-evlc`_.

-  RHS can be a column/variable name or a literal value:
+  RHS can be a column/variable name or a constant:

   * Column/variable name is case insensitive.
+  * A constant can be a string, a number or an IP address.
-  * Literal string must be quoted with double quotes.
+    A string constant must be quoted with double quotes.

   Supported comparison operators are: